Advertiser Disclosure

 Wealthsimple Cash Card

-The Wealthsimple Cash Prepaid Visa is linked to your Wealthsimple Cash account and app.
+The Wealthsimple Cash Prepaid Mastercard is linked to your Wealthsimple Cash account and app.

 Like KOHO, you get both a physical and virtual card and can easily add them to your preferred wallets.

-You earn 1% cash back on all purchases made using this card, and it has no annual fee.
+You earn cash back on purchases made using this card, and it has no annual fee.
+Wealthsimple Cash also pays a high interest on your balance of up to 5%.

 Wealthsimple Cash Card